Barcelona, Spain

 Invited – Plenary Session

-Nanyang Assistant Professor Kedar Hippalgaonkar is a NRF Fellow (Class of 2021) and a joint appointee with the Materials Science and Engineering Department at Nanyang Technological University (NTU) and as a Senior Scientist at the Institute of Materials Research and Engineering (IMRE) at the Agency for Science Technology and Research (A*STAR).
-He is leading the Accelerated Materials Development for Manufacturing (AMDM) program from 2018-2023 focusing on the development of new materials, processes and optimization using Machine Learning, AI and high-throughput computations and experiments in electronic and plasmonic materials and polymers.
-He was also leading the Pharos Program on Hybrid (inorganic-organic) thermoelectrics for ambient applications from 2016-2020.
+Associate Professor Kedar Hippalgaonkar is a NRF Fellow (Class of 2021) and a joint appointee with the Materials Science and Engineering Department at Nanyang Technological University (NTU) and as a Principal Scientist at the Institute of Materials Research and Engineering (IMRE) at the Agency for Science Technology and Research (A*STAR).
+He led the Accelerated Materials Development for Manufacturing (AMDM) program from 2018-2024 focusing on the development of new materials, processes and optimization using Machine Learning, AI and high-throughput computations and experiments in functional materials.
+He is the co-founder of Xinterra, Inc.

 KEYNOTE